hanneshapke/AgentWerkstatt/README.md

 ## Overview

-AgentWerkstatt is a lightweight, extensible framework for creating AI agents powered by Claude (Anthropic).
+AgentWerkstatt is a lightweight, extensible framework for creating AI agents.
+It is powered by Claude (Anthropic), but it is highly extensible and can be used with other LLMs.
 It features a modular architecture with pluggable LLM providers and tools, making it easy to build conversational agents with access to external capabilities like web search.
+More LLMs will be supported in the future.

 ## Features